Giant Panda: Profile and Information

 People have loved the giant panda for thousands of years, but mostly for their stunning black and white pelts in the past.

-Giant pandas have become one of the most well-known of the world’s big mammals since their discovery in the western world, with increasing initiatives and measures being put in place to try and help them avoid extinction.
+Giant pandas have become one of the most well-known of the world’s big mammals since their discovery in the Western world, with increasing initiatives and measures being implemented to try and help them avoid extinction.

 However, increasing human activity in their natural lands has severely impacted them, which has led to massive population declines and the segregation of the remaining populations.